LivePersonInc/knowledge-center-archive/_release/March 2021/week-of-march-1st.md

 As always, brands with a global social presence can support broad language requirements by taking advantage of a third-party provider for NLU.
 This is our MVP version of our support for Twitter; expect more enhancements to come!

-## A new Universal Interaction
-### Type: Enhancement (Release 2021_3.0 Conversation Builder)

-**Channel:** This enhancement is available for all channels supported by the Conversational Cloud platform.

-Is there a cutting-edge interaction in a channel that you want to implement in your bot?
-Do you want to fast track its usage now, before support for it is added to the Statement and Question interactions in Conversation Builder?
-Now you can.
-Conversation Builder introduces a new “universal” interaction to meet this need.

-This powerful, new interaction is designed for advanced bot developers, and it opens up many more opportunities to achieve the exact layout and styling that you require.
-For example, you might want a vertical card layout or perhaps a button question that uses just buttons (images) without button labels (text).

-To use this code interaction, add it to your bot, and enter the appropriate JSON code within it.
-You are limited only by what’s supported by the Conversational Cloud, as the JSON must adhere to the [Conversational Cloud message format.](https://developers.liveperson.com/getting-started-with-rich-messaging-introduction.html)

-To fully test a Universal interaction, use Conversation Builder’s Conversation Tester tool or a Web client.

-Note: The Universal interaction isn’t intended to replace the Statement and Question interactions in Conversation Builder.
-For fast and easy bot development, LivePerson recommends that you always use them whenever they meet your requirements.

 ## A new “slideout” window option for buttons
 ### Type: Enhancement (Release 2021_3.0 Conversation Builder)